Excel VBA Value Property

 Example #2 – Insert Value using CELLS Property

 Not through RANGE object but also using VBA CELLS property we can insert values.
-But one of the problems with the CELLS object is we don’t get access of the IntelliSense list as we got for RANGE object.
+But one of the problems with the CELLS object is we don’t get access to the IntelliSense list as we got for RANGE object.

 Here we need to mention the row & column numbers we need the insert the value.
-For an example if you want to insert the value to the cell A1 then the code is CELLS(1,1), if you want to insert the value to the cell B5 then the code is CELLS(5,2) i.e. equal to B5 cell.
+For example, if you want to insert the value to the cell A1 then the code is CELLS(1,1), if you want to insert the value to the cell B5 then the code is CELLS(5,2) i.e. equal to B5 cell.